-- On average, you can expect to pay anywhere from $4-$12 per square foot for saw cut patching work, depending on the total workload and myriad of other regional factors.
+- On average, you can expect to pay anywhere from $4-$12 per square foot for saw-cut patching work, depending on the total workload and a myriad of other regional factors.

-- Keep in mind when calculating your asphalt repair cost for very small jobs, these per square foot numbers won’t apply.
-Hot mix asphalt plants typically require a minimum purchase which varies by location, as well the paving contractor’s minimum service charge to cover costs.
+- Keep in mind that for very small jobs, these per square foot numbers won’t apply.
+Hot mix asphalt plants typically require a minimum purchase which can vary by location.
+Also, to cover costs, nearly all paving contractors have a minimum service charge.
 Although not an exact price, you can expect a reasonable minimum charge for hot asphalt repairs to be in the $600-$1600 price range.

 - Winter has come to an end and we know your pavement has taken a hit from the harsh effects of snow and snow removal.
 Unfortunately, your curbs will take the biggest beating from the plow.

 - When we cost out curb repairs at a property, it will depend largely on the total amount of linear footage involved, the total number of locations (how many spots are damaged at the property), and roughly how much of the work can be formed by machine versus how much needs to be formed by hand (small sections, hard to reach areas, etc.)

 - On average, a curb repair will cost around $8-$18 per foot.

 Winter damage left unfixed can lead to liability concerns like slips, trips, and falls, complete deterioration of your parking lot, and an overall decrease in curb appeal.
 When accounting for the cost of your asphalt repair, we can assess your property to evaluate the repairs that need to be completed and provide you with an exact price.
 Please use the generalized estimations above as a starting point, but understand that each project varies significantly due to many factors that we cannot assess until we see your property.